 Countesthorpe Academy is always open to applications from students wishing to study with us at Key Stage 3, 4 or at 6th Form.

 Students are admitted to Countesthorpe Academy in accordance with the Leicestershire Local Authority (LA).
+You can find out more about our admissions policies in our policies section here.

 Priority for admission is given to the children of parents who live in our catchment area as currently designated by the LA.
 This includes the villages of Countesthorpe, Blaby, Arnesby, Shearsby, Kilby, Foston, Peatling Magna, Broughton Astley, Cosby,Whetstone, Sutton in the Elms and Glen Parva.